facebook/docusaurus/website/docs/api/plugin-apis/static-methods.md

 # Static methods

 Static methods are not part of the plugin instance—they are attached to the constructor function.
-These methods are used to validate and normalize the plugin options and theme config, which are then used to initialize the plugin as constructor parameters.
+These methods are used to validate and normalize the plugin options and theme config, which are then used as constructor parameters to initialize the plugin instance.

 ## `validateOptions({options, validate})` {#validateOptions}